gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

 ```
 (as well as custom resolvers for `ExamplePost.author` and `ExampleAuthor.allPosts` to resolve relationships)

-The toolkit uses remote schema as a reference, but it doesn't clone it 1 to 1.
+The toolkit uses the remote schema as a reference, but it doesn't clone it 1 to 1.

 In fact, it takes all the fields from the sourcing query (including aliased fields)
 and adds them to Gatsby node type with slight changes: